-After earning a Bachelor's Degree in Translation and Interpreting from the University of Trieste, Italy in 2006, my English and German immediately found application in the furniture district of Brugnera di Pordenone, Italy.
-My first experience as an Export Area Manager for designer furniture was an anticipation of what were to become my specialities in translation: fashion, design, and lifestyle.
+During college, I volunteered as a translator and interpreter for the American military community of Aviano Air Base.
+From translating leasing contracts to interpreting marriages, I truly enjoyed making it easy for people to communicate, to the point that I decided to turn it into a profession.
+After earning a Bachelor's Degree in Translation and Interpreting from the University of Trieste in 2006, my knowledge of English and German found application in the furniture district of Brugnera di Pordenone.
+My first experience as an Export Area Manager for designer furniture inspired my current areas of specialization: fashion, luxury, and lifestyle.

-Determined to follow my vocation and put my degree to use, I decided to become a full-time freelance translator in 2007.
-It was the beginning of a number of enriching collaborations with translation companies.
-Among all, a Miami-based company that allowed me to take a deep dive into the world of Web localization.
+I became a freelance translator in 2007.
+It was the beginning of a number of enriching collaborations with translation companies in Italy and abroad, including a Miami-based company that specializes in website localization.

-I gradually took on the roles of reviewer, QA editor, and lead linguist and I became involved with every step of the translation and localization process: from creating glossaries and style guides to representing Italian teams during meetings with end clients.
-A few years later, my resume showcased several fashion brands and tech companies in the Silicon Valley.
+I gradually took on the roles of Reviewer, QA Editor, and Lead Linguist and I became involved in every step of the process, from creating glossaries and style guides to using data analysis to improve quality.
+A few years later, my resume showcased several well-known fashion brands and tech companies in the Silicon Valley.

 In 2010, I was admitted to the Italian Association of Translators and Interpreters.
 In order to maintain my status of AITI qualified translator, I pursue continuous education by attending translation-related seminars and events.
 My latest achievement is a certificate in Foundations of Project Management.

 I moved to the U.S. in 2012.
 Living abroad has been an amazing experience that has helped me grow both personally and professionally.
 At the same time, I make sure to spend several months in Italy every year to maintain close ties with the language and the culture.